GUIDE 2025

 Different content designers follow different prototyping methodologies.
 For example, some designers prototype using the content-first design approach to center the user experience around their created content.

-Content designers use prototypes to ground themselves in the user’s perspective further and create their content accordingly through their design process.
+Content designers use prototypes to further ground themselves in the user’s perspective and create content accordingly through their design process.
 Therefore, these prototypes are valuable for the next step.

 3. Iterate Through Content Ideation & Testing

-Content designers have to ensure that their created content is effective in adding to the value of the product for the user and efficient to satisfy diverse user needs.
+Content designers have to ensure that their created content effectively adds to the product’s value for the user and efficiently satisfies diverse user needs.
 This phase involves further analyzing the research and extracting insights to test prototypes and develop content drafts.
 It also involves designers studying search analytics and ensuring the content is search engine optimization-friendly.

 The content designer strategy must be complete enough to test assumptions and explore how a solution would perform in different cases.
-Therefore, content designers spend some time developing their strategy and testing their content and design process under it.
+Therefore, content designers spend time developing their strategy and testing their content and design process.

 Content designers iterate through the ideation process and constantly test drafts.
 Designers also collaborate with graphic designers and UX writers during ideation and testing.
 It helps create more well-suited content and incorporate any feedback.